weewx/weewx/docs/quickstarts/pip.md

 ### Verify

-After about 5 minutes (the exact length of time depends on your archive interval), open the [station web page](file:///~/weewx-data/public_html/index.html) in a web browser.
+After about 5 minutes (the exact length of time depends on your archive interval), cut and paste the following into your web browser:

+    ~/weewx-data/public_html/index.html

 You should see your station information and data.

-!!! note
-    Clicking the link to the webpage may be blocked by your browser.
-If that's the case, cut and paste the following link into the browser:
-    `~/weewx-data/public_html/index.html`

 You may also want to check your system log for any problems.